cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 \end{array}
 $$

 Another *fun* thing we can do is write two processes which echo a message on $x$—they receive something and send it back… but the twist is, they’re both wanting to *receive* first!
-Ack, it’s a *deadlock*!
+Ack, it’s a *deadlock*:

 $$
 \begin{array}{c}